Skip to Content

 Long-term conservation, energy efficiency, and demand-response goals are established as part of the IRP process.
 Additional program objectives, incentives and budgets will be established annually, as applicable, and/or through revisions to the strategic plan.

 Since 2011, EWEB has aligned its investments in energy efficiency with forecasted load growth.
-It is not by accident that over the last decade, EWEB’s electric load has remained relatively flat despite our growth in population.
-EWEB has a great legacy for innovating energy efficiency programs and consistently investing in conservation to lower customer costs, thereby minimizing the need for new generation, and simultaneously reducing greenhouse gas emissions and other pollution.
+As a result, EWEB’s electric load has remained relatively flat despite our growth in population.
+EWEB has a great legacy for innovating energy efficiency programs and consistently investing in conservation to lower customer costs and simultaneously reduce greenhouse gas emissions and other pollution.

-This legacy began two generations ago when visionary EWEB Board members and creative staff embraced a wholistic path towards limiting the need for new generation by managing demand with customer-centric conservation programs.
-EWEB’s energy efficiency programs were the first in the northwest, and even preceded BPA programs by several years.
+This legacy began two generations ago when visionary EWEB Board members and staff embraced a wholistic path towards mitigating the need for new generation by managing demand with customer-centric conservation programs.
+EWEB’s energy efficiency programs were the first in the northwest and even preceded BPA programs by several years.
 In 1976, EWEB embraced the latest advances in home insulation and began offering home audits and certifications.
-These early innovative programs plotted EWEB’s future course as a leader in conservation.
+These early innovative programs plotted EWEB’s future as a leader in conservation.
+In recent years, EWEB customers have benefited from mature and robust conservation programs undertaken by the utility.
+When other BPA customers fall short of conservation targets, EWEB has been the beneficiary, receiving additional reimbursements, above and beyond that which is embedded in the BPA power costs borne by our community.

-Connections also exist between EWEB’s IRP power supply planning process and our approach to customer programs as EWEB seeks to define the relevant price thresholds for “cost-effective” energy efficiency and demand response programs within these broader changing conditions.
+EWEB’s Energy Resource Study and Demand Side Potential Assessment (See Chapter 3) seek to quantify conservation potential and define the relevant price thresholds for “cost-effective” energy efficiency and demand response programs to deliver the greatest benefit to all stakeholders.
 As society undergoes the largest energy transformation since the industrial revolution, there are additional opportunities to engage with our community, reduce harm to disadvantaged populations, and increase our resilience to natural disasters simultaneously.

 • Information on existing Green Options customer programs and incentives that help customers decarbonize: